mohameddahir57/Data-Analyst-Journey-2026/1.Excel/README.md

-# Excel Learning Journey: Day 1 → Day 7
+# Excel Learning Journey: Two Weeks

-This README documents my **step-by-step learning of Excel** from Day 1 to Day 7.
+This README documents my **step-by-step learning of Excel** For Two Weeks.
 It includes explanations, examples, exercises, and a **week 1 project** to practice all skills learned.

 Understood — you want **each day’s topic to be fully explained**, with: